dogoepp/iCubNotes/notes.md

 yarp -> strain, embObjIntertials, embObjMAIS...
 ON inertialSensors OFF
-FIXME: is this something important for us ? meaning ?
+FIXME: is this something important for us ? what's the meaning ?

 ## Update firmware